mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 {{<img src="syncthing-cant-connect.webp" has-border="true">}}

-That's expected because I haven't configured Fly to allow any inbound traffic to Syncthing.
+That's expected because I haven't configured Fly.io to allow any inbound traffic to Syncthing.

 ## Configuring firewall ports for Syncthing

-At this point, Syncthing is up and running on Fly, but it isn't much use because it can't communicate with any of my other devices.
+At this point, Syncthing is up and running on Fly.io, but it isn't much use because it can't communicate with any of my other devices.
 Syncthing helpfully has clear documentation that explains how to configure your firewall to allow Syncthing to get the network traffic it needs [to communicate with peers](https://docs.syncthing.net/users/firewall.html#local-firewall):

 > Port 22000/TCP: TCP based sync protocol traffic
 >